 Shiva followers thus, take the Amarnath Yatra with true hearts and feelings and present to Lord Shivain hope of righteous living, health, prosperity, and purity of the sins.
 Families, friends, and companions are often seen traveling together to Amarnath Temple in Jammu and Kashmir despite it being 36 to 48 km long and difficult to enlighten themselves by Shiva’s true light.

-Amarnath Yatra is organized every year but in 2024, it will be starting on 1st July and will end on 31 August due to Sawan Purnima.
+Amarnath Yatra is organized every year but in 2024, it will be starting on 29th June and will end on 19 August due to Sawan Purnima.
 There are 2 routes – Pahalgam and Baltal you can choose to go on.
 This can be covered in 4 to 5 days (Pahalgam) or 2 to 3 days (Baltal).
 Most devotees prefer the longer and more traditional route from Srinagar though.
 Elderly citizens can choose to ride on a horse too.

-If you want to go on Amarnath Yatra in 2024, click here to know about the registration dates and book Amarnath yatra packages by Tourism of India for a hassle-free spiritual journey.
+If you want to go on Amarnath Yatra in 2024, click here to know about the registration dates and book Amarnath Yatra packages by Tourism of India for a hassle-free spiritual journey.

 Amarnath Tour Packages